jeffbski/hapi-auth-jwt2/README.md

 - `urlKey` - (***optional***) if you prefer to pass your token via url, simply add a `token` url parameter to your request or use a custom parameter by setting `urlKey`
 - `cookieKey` - (***optional***) if you prefer to pass your token via a cookie, simply set the cookie `token=your.jsonwebtoken.here` or use a custom key by setting `cookieKey`
 - `tokenType` - (**optinal**) allow custom token type, e.g. Authorization: \<tokenType> 12345678, default is none.
+- `checkCache` - (***optional***) if you want to provide a lru caching funtion to bypass decode, validate, and verify based on previous result, provide a `checkCache(token)` function which returns a cached result.
+Also requires `setInCache` to be provided.
+Be sure to limit cache ttl so expiring credentials will stop verifying.
+- `setInCache` - (***optional***) if providing a `checkCache` lru caching function, then it is required to provide a `setInCache(token, value)` function which will be used to set a value in the lru cache used by `checkCache`.
+If `checkCache` is undefined, then `setInCache` should also be undefined, since they are only used together.

 ### verifyOptions let you define how to Verify the Tokens (*Optional*)